Osteitis fibrosa is a complication of hyperparathyroidism, a condition in which certain bones become abnormally weak and deformed.

 The parathyroid glands are 4 tiny glands in the neck.
 These glands produce parathyroid hormone (PTH).
 PTH helps control calcium, phosphorus, and vitamin D levels in the blood and is important for healthy bones.

 Too much parathyroid hormone (hyperparathyroidism) can lead to increased bone breakdown, which can cause bones to become weaker and more fragile.
-Many people with hyperthyroidism develop osteoporosis.
+Many people with hyperparathyroidism develop osteoporosis.
 Not all bones respond to PTH in the same way.
 Some develop abnormal areas where the bone is very soft and has almost no calcium in it.
 This is osteitis fibrosa.

-Rarely, parathyroid cancer may cause osteitis fibrosa.
+In rare cases, parathyroid cancer causes osteitis fibrosa.

 Osteitis fibrosa may cause bone pain or tenderness.
 There may be fractures (breaks) in the arms, legs, or spine, or other bone problems.

 Hyperparathyroidism itself may cause any of the following:

 Blood tests show a high level of calcium, parathyroid hormone, and alkaline phosphatase (a bone chemical).
 Phosphorus level in the blood may be low.